subsandwich/nessie-golang-sdk/README.md

 * Branch: 2/2 - Done
 * Customer: 0/5 - Not Started
 * Deposit: 0/5 - Not Started
-* Merchant: 0/4 - Not Started
+* Merchant: 3/4 - In Progress
 * Purchase: 0/5 - Not Started
 * Transfer: 0/5 - Not Started
 * Withdrawl: 0/5 - Not Started